mmastora/yaas-selfservice-consumption-storefront/Readme.md

 # hybris Store Template for the Cloud-based Commerce Services

-This project is an e-commerce front-end written in AngularJS that is meant to showcase the available commerce services and serve as starting point for creating a customized store front.
+This project is an e-commerce front-end written in AngularJS that is meant to showcase the available commerce services and serve as a starting point for creating a customized store front.
+This storefront template adds self service flavor to the existing yaas storefront, the details of which can be found [here](https://github.com/SAP/yaas-storefront)

+This template consumes microservices exposed by YAAS.
+For more information on microservices exposed by Self service package itself please visit [YAAS market place] (https://market.yaas.io/us/all/CECenter-Self-Service/7f6f056b-db07-4101-bfe9-b2b838ebb08c)

 ## Installation

 The following steps will demonstrate how to install and run the code on localhost.
-At the end, you will be able to browse and "shop" in a pre-configured store.
+At the end, you will be able to perform self service activities such as register your purchased  products, create service tickets, view sales orders, browse and "shop" in a pre-configured store.
 Feel free to take items through checkout, using any Stripe test credit card number (https://stripe.com/docs/testing).

 ###  1. System requirements